Skeletonxf/tota11y/README.md

 ## Original notes

-The following sections are copied from tota11y's help page.
+The following sections are derived from tota11y's help page.

 ### Architecture Overview